Unite the Right rally: First statements

 Speaking in New Jersey, President Donald Trump condemns the violence that occurred at the rally.

-Trump did not respond to the torchlight parade on Friday night or the demonstrations on Saturday morning until 1:19 pm on Saturday, August 12, when he tweeted, "We ALL must be united & condemn all that hate stands for.
+Trump did not respond to the torchlight parade on Friday night or the demonstrations on Saturday morning until 1:19 p.m. on Saturday, August 12, when he tweeted, "We ALL must be united & condemn all that hate stands for.
 There is no place for this kind of violence in America.
 Lets come together as one!"

 At the bill-signing ceremony, Trump said that "we condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides, on many sides".
 He added that it had been "going on for a long time in our country.
 Not Donald Trump, not Barack Obama.
 A long, long time" and that "a swift restoration of law and order" was now vital.

 A statement attributed to an unnamed White House spokesperson was released the next day, asserting that "The President said very strongly in his statement yesterday that he condemns all forms of violence, bigotry, and hatred.
 Of course that includes white supremacists, KKK, Neo-Nazi and all extremist groups.
 He called for national unity and bringing all Americans together."